ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: Recipe Management**
 * **_As a Site User, I can post my own recipe so that I can share it with others._**

   For logged-in users, Post a Recipe link is available from the navigation bar, which directs them to Post Recipe page.
 Users can fill in the form to share the recipe with others in the community.
-The form is easy to understand and users can opt to use bullet points for ingredients and method to organise the contents.
+The form is easy to understand and users can opt to use bullet points for the ingredients and method to organise the contents.

   <img src="docs/images/testing/us-post-recipe.png" width=800>
   <img src="docs/images/testing/us-post-recipe-2.png" width=800>